Jump Start Your Sous Vide Cooking with our FREE Email Course!

-Welcome to the sous vide time and temperature calculator.
-To view the time and temperature information for an item just select it from the menu below.
+Welcome to the Amazing Food Made Easy sous vide time and temperature charts.
+To view the recommended cooking suggestions for an item just select it from the menu below.
 You can also view all the sous vide time and temperatures.

 In order to tenderize the chuck steak enough for it to be enjoyable you need to cook it for at least a day, and sometimes up to three days.
-I tend to do 2 full days but it will depend on the quality of steak you use.
-There will still be some fat you need to cut off, but usually not too much.
-I prefer to lightly salt the chuck steak before sous viding it but some people prefer to cook it unsalted.
+I tend to do 36 hours but it will depend on the quality of steak you use.
+I prefer 131°F (55°C) but you can do as high as 150°F (65°C) depending on how well-done you like your steak.

 Depending on the texture you are striving for, there are many different time and temperature combinations you can select to simulate a traditional-style roast.
 I usually cook it at 176°F (80°C) for 12 to 18 hours for a very braise-like texture or 156°F (73.9°C) for 18 to 24 hours, for a firmer, but still flaky texture.

 I'd like to invite you to join my FREE Sous Vide Quick Start email course.
 It will help you make perfect meats, master searing, and discover the sous vide times and temperatures you need to make everyday food amazing...and impress your friends and family.

 Do you have experience cooking chuck roast?
 Let us know your thoughts in the comments below!

 Looking for more beef?
 Check out the sous vide beef time and temperatures for all the sous vide information you need.